swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 Use your own judgment.

-If you attempt to boot a larger memory configuration and are missing a fan or two, the relevant HP Post Error messages you will encounter are:
+If you attempt to boot a larger memory configuration and are missing a fan or two, the relevant HP Post Error messages you may encounter are:

-- **517 Memory configuration requires a Memory fan and this fan is not detected**: You need a fan connected to both the rear (shroud) connector
+- **517 Memory configuration requires a Memory fan and this fan is not detected**: You need a fan connected to the rear (shroud) connector
-- **520 Memory configuration requires Memory fan(2) and this fan is not detected**: You need a fan connector to the front connector
+- **520 Memory configuration requires Memory fan(2) and this fan is not detected**: You need a fan connected to the front connector

-Adding fan(s) will workaround these problems.
+Adding fan(s) may workaround these problems.
 You can do it without modifications to your motherboard or cabling by adding the appropriate single or dual mount.
 Alternatively, You can also use the cable without the mount to add a second fan elsewhere.